jsz-05/Calendar/README.md

-# Simple Calendar Visualizer (Astro + Svelte)
+# Simple Calendar Visualizer

-Simple Calendar built with [Astro](https://astro.build/) and [Svelte](https://svelte.dev/).
+Simple Calendar built with [Svelte](https://svelte.dev/).
 It lets you add, edit, and delete events, then shows them on an interactive 8-month calendar.
 Stores events in a Svelte store and persists them with `localStorage`.

 Wanted an easier way to visualize school terms, internships, etc so made a calendar.
 It was especially useful for figuring when to negotiate start dates for and seeing overlaps.
 I liked the design of the Google Flights departure/return date selector so the UI is based off that design.